Florencio Xatruch: Death

 Xatruch died in Managua, Nicaragua on February 15, 1893, when he was 82 years old.
 He was buried in the San Pedro Cemetery with great honors.
 Nicaragua National Congress, by decree on February 24, 1893, authorized the following epitaph: " From Nicaragua to the Honduran by birth but Nicaraguan by adoption, General Florencio Xatruch, a testimony of admiration and thankfulness for the services he provided to the Country".

-Recent honors
+Tarea Xatruch Battalion (2003)

 In August 2003 Honduras President Ricardo Maduro sent a troop of 370 officials, technical staff and soldiers to participate in the Iraq War in support of the international contingent led by the United States.
 The troop was called Tarea Xatruch Battalion in honor of Xatruch.
-The group included 40 officials, 22 sub-officials, 21 technical staff and 287 soldiers.
-They left August 11 for Spain for a training period, and then to Nasariya, Karbala and Najaf in Iraq, where they joined 360 Salvadoran, 230 Nicaraguan, 300 Dominican, and 1,300 Spanish officials and soldiers.
+The group included 40 officers, 22 sub-officers, 21 technical staff and 287 privates.
+They left August 11 for Spain for a training period, and then to Nasariya, Karbala and Najaf in Iraq, where they joined 360 Salvadoran, 230 Nicaraguan, 300 Dominican, and 1,300 Spanish soldiers.